yudnart/CSharper/docs/CSharper.Functional.md

 - **Validation**:
   - `Ensure` validates `Result<T>` with synchronous or asynchronous predicates, returning a builder for chained validations.
   - Asynchronous `Ensure` for `Task<Result<T>>` with synchronous or asynchronous predicates.
+  - `Collect` evaluates all predicates and returns a `Result<T>` with all errors if any predicates fail.
+  - `Bind` allows chaining validated results to further compose tasks.
 - **Matching**:
   - `Match` executes success or failure handlers for `Result` or `Result<T>`, returning a value.
   - Supports synchronous and asynchronous handlers for `Task<Result>` and `Task<Result<T>>`.